raspy135/Qun-mk2/README.md

 You can morph Parameter Locking between two patterns.

 1. Let's say you are in pattern 1.
 Set Morph Pattern in Sequencer configuration menu.
-Set the Morph pattern to 2.
-(Long press button 4)
+Set the Morph pattern to 2 by long pressing button 4.
-2. Copy pattern 1 to 2 by SEQ PLAY + [1-8] + Turn dial
+2. Copy pattern 1 to 2 with SEQ PLAY + [1-8] + Turn dial
 3. Move to pattern 2
 4. Modify the Parameter Locking in pattern 2
 5. Go back to pattern 1